Old Stone Warehouse (Rochester, New York)

 The Old Stone Warehouse in Rochester, New York is an historic warehouse building.
 It was built in 1822 and is a four-story, trapezoidal building with six-story addition built of Medina sandstone.
-It was built by Myron Holley and is located on the Erie Canal.
-During the mid-19th century it was used as a foundry.
+It was built by Myron Holley and is located on the Genesee River.
+Throughout the 19th century it was used for multiple purposes: as a foundry, a storage warehouse, a tile pottery production facility, and a brewery.

 It was listed on the National Register of Historic Places in 1973.